-The conservation of energy expression in Equation \ref{energy} is related to the rate of energy input by the jet, $Q$, by multiplying by the cross-sectional area of the jet {\citep[cf.][their Equation 26]{Walg+2013}}.
-That is,
+The conservation of energy expression in Equation \eqref{energy} is related to the rate of energy input by the jet, $Q$, by multiplying by the cross-sectional area of the jet {({cf.} \citep{Walg+2013}, specifically their Equation (26))}.
+That is:

-where the factor of $c^2$ is added to convert the dimensionless enthalpy, $h_j$, to the specific enthalpy; $v_j$ is the bulk velocity of the jet plasma and $\gamma_j$ is the corresponding Lorentz factor.
-We can therefore obtain an expression for the density of the jet plasma some distance $r$ along the jet in terms of the dimensions and energetics of the jet as follows:
+where the factor of $c^2$ is added to convert the dimensionless enthalpy, $h_j$, to the specific enthalpy, $v_j$ is the bulk velocity of the jet plasma, and $\gamma_j$ is the corresponding Lorentz factor.
+We can, therefore, obtain an expression for the density of the jet plasma some distance $r$ along the jet in terms of the dimensions and energetics of the jet as follows:

-where the density at the jet-head, $\rho_j \equiv \rho_j(R_s)$, is of particular interest for the radio source dynamics.
+where the density at the jet head, $\rho_j \equiv \rho_j(R_s)$, is of particular interest for the radio source dynamics.

-We now derive the Rankine-Hugoniot jump conditions relating the density and velocity of both the jet plasma and the ambient medium.
+We now derive the Rankine--Hugoniot jump conditions relating the density and velocity of both the jet plasma and the ambient medium.
 The bulk velocity of the ambient medium in the observer frame is zero at all times for random particle motions.
-As a result, the bulk velocity of these particles in the frame of the shock front, $v_1$, is exactly equal to the expansion rate of the shock in the observer frame, $v_s$; i.e. $v_1 \equiv -v_s$.
+As a result, the bulk velocity of these particles in the frame of the shock front, $v_1$, is exactly equal to the expansion rate of the shock in the observer frame, $v_s$, i.e., $v_1 \equiv -v_s$.
 By contrast, the bulk velocity of the upstream fluid particles in the jet is non-zero, defined as ${v}_j$ in the observer frame.
-Following \citep{Turner+2023}, the conservation of momentum flux equation can therefore be rewritten as
+Following \citep{Turner+2023}, the conservation of momentum flux equation can, therefore, be rewritten as: